flyable4472/vanilla_nu/README.md

 - Sodium by CaffeinMC uses PolyForm Shield License 1.0.0, which again, will be on my todo list
 - Add zooming to client side mods if possible
 - Add the dark menu and potentially dark loading screen
+- See if there is any way to sync the map mod with server

 # Changelogs
 ## v0.3 (Upcoming)